AndrewSales/XQS/README.md

     basex -bschema=myModularSchema.sch include-expand.bxs

-Example output for this command is shown in `myResolvedSchema.sch`.
+Example output for this command is shown in `examples/myResolvedSchema.sch`.

 The output from `include-expand.bxs` is the schema with inclusions resolved and abstract patterns and rules instantiated.
 (Note that this command script can be used on **any** valid Schematron schema, regardless of the target query language; it does not depend on the query language binding the schema declares.)